-&lt;sup>4 For example, where a licensee's money lending business is only managed by two persons, one of them may be appointed as the CO while the other may be appointed as the MLRO.
+7 For example, where a licensee's money lending business is only managed by two persons, one of them may be appointed as the CO while the other may be appointed as the MLRO.

-- (f) capable of accessing, on a timely basis, all available information, both from internal sources (such as CDD records) and external sources (such as circulars issued by the Registrar and the relevant authorities specified in the AMLO (the Registrar and such relevant authorities are hereinafter collectively referred to as "RAs" and individually "RA")); and - (g) equipped with sufficient resources, including staff and appropriate cover for the absence of the CO and MLRO (for example, an alternate or deputy CO and MLRO). - 3.6 Depending on the scale, operation, nature of business and risk profile of a licensee, the same person may be appointed as its CO and MLRO. - 3.7 In order to effectively discharge those responsibilities, the CO should take into consideration different aspects of the licensee's AML/CTF systems, including: - (a) the means by which the AML/CTF systems are managed and tested; - (b) the identification and rectification of deficiencies in the AML/CTF systems; - (c) the number of internal reports of suspicious transactions and STRs filed with the Joint Financial Intelligence Unit ("JFIU"); - (d) the mitigation of ML/TF risks arising from business relationships and transactions with persons (including both natural and legal persons) from countries which do not or insufficiently adopt the recommendations of the Financial Action Task Force ("FATF"); - (e) the communication with senior management of key AML/CTF issues including, where appropriate, significant compliance deficiencies; - (f) changes made or proposed in respect of new legislation, regulatory requirements or guidelines; - (g) compliance with any requirements prescribed under Part 2 or 3 of Schedule 2 to the AMLO by branches and subsidiary undertakings outside Hong Kong and any guidance issued by RAs in this respect; and - (h) AML/CTF training for staff.
+- (e) fully conversant with the AML/CTF statutory and regulatory requirements on the licensee and the ML/TF risks arising from the licensee's business; - (f) capable of accessing, on a timely basis, all available information, both from internal sources (such as CDD records) and external sources (such as circulars issued by the Registrar and the relevant authorities specified in the AMLO).
+The Registrar and such relevant authorities are hereinafter collectively referred to as "RAs" and individually "RA"; and - (g) equipped with sufficient resources, including staff and appropriate cover for the absence of the CO and MLRO (for example, an alternate or deputy CO and MLRO). - 3.6 Depending on the scale, operation, nature of business and risk profile of a licensee, the same person may be appointed as its CO and MLRO. - 3.7 In order to effectively discharge those responsibilities, the CO should take into consideration different aspects of the licensee's AML/CTF systems, including: - (a) the means by which the AML/CTF systems are managed and tested; - (b) the identification and rectification of deficiencies in the AML/CTF systems; - (c) the number of internal reports of suspicious transactions and STRs filed with the JFIU; - (d) the mitigation of ML/TF risks arising from business relationships and transactions with persons (including both natural and legal persons) from jurisdictions identified by the Financial Action Task Force ("FATF")8 as having strategic AML/CTF deficiencies; - (e) the communication with senior management of key AML/CTF issues including, where appropriate, significant compliance deficiencies; - (f) changes made or proposed in respect of new legislation, regulatory requirements or guidelines; - (g) compliance with any requirements prescribed under Part 2 or 3 of Schedule 2 to the AMLO by branches and subsidiary undertakings outside Hong Kong and any guidance issued by RAs in this respect; and - (h) AML/CTF training for staff.